 TOTAL CREDITS - 3-6 credits per summer session

 All courses at The American University of Rome are taught in English, with the exception of Italian language courses.
-Summer students can choose one or two courses per session, with each course worth 3 U.S. credits.
+Summer students can choose one or two courses per session, with each course worth 3 U.S. semester credits.
 Students wishing to enroll in the Summer 1 & 2 Combined session will select one or two courses per session according to the offerings available.